Te Reo o te Wai - The Language of the Water

 With Martinborough and Kahutara Schools Mountains to Sea have facilitated five sessions exploring the Ruamāhanga River, an oxbow wetland, and Wairio Wetland.
 Tamariki got to explore the water quality and the biodiversity of the awa, including seeing Kōkopatuna (long fin eels) and kākahi.
 Throughout all of the sessions there has been a thread of connection, building knowledge of how everything in our environment is connected and how the students can connect to te taiao.
 Hear the Kahutara Kaitiaki read their writing about the Moana here

-Martinborough School tauira trying out the water clarity tube (Photo credit Sally Young)
+Martinborough School tauira trying out the water clarity tube (Photo credit RNZ/Sally Young)

 After each field session, Rod and Jane join the tauira back in school for a creative literacy session.
 Jane and Rod have done incredible work with the students to help them expand their knowledge and understanding through poems, haiku, letters to the river, and much more.